sukriti3/hotel-main/README.md

 # hotel
-I developed this hotel website using HTML CSS and javascript
+I developed this hotel website using HTML CSS and Javascript.